 Born in Anniston, Alabama as the eldest of 4 children and son of a lawyer, Michael grew up in the nearby town of Lincoln, Alabama before moving with his family to Arizona and attending a high school in Lake Havasu City.
 It was here where he first took up an interest in acting and joined the school's drama club.
 Here his talents grew to a point where he was accepted into the University of Arizona on a drama scholarship.
 Even though he joined the Sigma Nu fraternity there, Michael left two years into his studies to move to Hollywood in an attempt to catch a break.
 Cutting his teeth in some relatively minor roles in TV and film, including an uncredited role in Grease, Michael finally got a big role playing the titular character in the 1981 Lauren Bacall thriller, The Fan.
 Following this up in 1983 with another sizable role in The Lords of Discipline, it wasn't until the following year that his real rise to fame would occur.

 In the Movies

-However, with his cult status in films such as The Terminator and Aliens, several of his lines have been used in other games, most notably Call of Duty 4: Modern Warfare which features the line 'I like to keep this handy for close encounters' which is said by Gaz when taking out his shotgun in the exact same way the character Hicks says it in Aliens.
+However, with his iconic pop culture status in films such as The Terminator and Aliens, several of his lines have been used in other games, most notably Call of Duty 4: Modern Warfare which features the line 'I like to keep this handy for close encounters' which is said by Gaz when taking out his shotgun in the exact same way the character Hicks says it in Aliens.
 Biehn later reprised his original Aliens role for Aliens: Colonial Marines.

 Biehn voiced Sgt.
 Rex "Power" Colt in the 80's throwback game Blood Dragon, a standalone DLC/Expansion campaign for Far Cry 3.